 B. There must be clearly defined objectives and a stated means of evaluation.

-C. Each inservice program must consist of not less than 6 hours of actual working time: in knowledge acquisition, demonstrations, and practice/review.
+C. Each Professional Learning program must consist of not less than 6 hours of actual working time: in knowledge acquisition, demonstrations, and practice/review.

-D. Inservice activities must be relevant to subject matter or designed to improve professional competency.
+D. Professional Learning activities must be relevant to subject matter or designed to improve professional competency.